ShoAkamine/whisper_workshop/README.md

     - Option 1: clone the repository
     - Option 2: click the green "<> Code" button on this page and select "Download ZIP".
 Make sure to unzip the folder before moving on to the next step.

-2. Go to the "scripts" folder
+2. Go to the "scripts" folder.

-3. Open the "whisper.ipynb" file in Visual Studio Code
+3. Open the "whisper.ipynb" file in Visual Studio Code.

 4. Set up the conda environment by following the instructions under the "Install packages" section.

+5. Put mp4 or wav files you wish to transcribe in the "input" folder.

-5. Run the script
+6. Run the script.

+7. Output transcripts can be found in the "output" folder.

 ## Error solution guide